techtikal/dobumarts/README.md

 # How will creating this document on GitHub do any good?
 I can use the GitHub merge and commit logs as part of my evaluation.

+# Update July 2023
+This repo and website is declared complete, no further edits will be done.